kr4g/Klotho/README.md

 ### **Into the AlloVerse:**  *an Audiovisual Synthesis and Metacomposition tutorial series for working with AlloLib Playground and AlloPy*

 The `AlloLib Playground` is an application development space for working with the classes and functions of the `AlloLib` and `Gamma` C++ libraries.
 The Playground thus sits "close to the metal" and allows users to work directly at the sample-level of audio synthesis and at the framerate of graphics rendering.

-`AlloPy`, implemented in Python, exists "above the metal" and serves as an abstract toolkit for working with low-level distributed systems such as `AlloLib`.
+`AlloPy`, implemented in Python, exists "above the metal" and serves as an abstract toolkit for working with low-level distributed systems such as AlloLib.

-When used in concert, `AlloLib` and `AlloPy` bridge the subatomic, bit-level world of sound synthesis and graphical computation with the macrocosmic, "outside of time" realm of music composition and poly-sensory metacomposition.
+When used in concert, AlloLib Playground and AlloPy bridge the subatomic, bit-level world of sound synthesis and graphical computation with the macrocosmic, "outside of time" realm of music composition and poly-sensory metacomposition.
 Together, they form a unified *AlloVerse* where students, artists, composers, and researchers can move freely between all levels of a distributed, multimedia composition system.

 *Coming soon...*